-- Deliver increased income from the council's commercial assets, including its property portfolio. - Refresh the Council website, focusing on the customer journey to make it more user-friendly. - Tackle the backlog of unaudited accounts, ensuring the Council publishes draft (unaudited) accounts each year by the backstop dates proposed by Government. - Refresh the Procurement Strategy, ensuring a focus on social value and sustainability, and provide relevant training to Members and Officers. - Review outsourced services, considering all available options with the aim of providing improved and affordable high-quality services. - Strengthen our planning enforcement provision to tackle unauthorised development and other breaches. - 2.
-Work with Ubico to continuously look for new ways to improve our waste, recycling, grounds maintenance and streetcare services and ensure our city looks its best.
+- Deliver increased income from the council's commercial assets, including its property portfolio. - Refresh the Council website, focusing on the customer journey to make it more user-friendly. - Tackle the backlog of unaudited accounts, ensuring the Council publishes draft (unaudited) accounts each year by the backstop dates proposed by Government. - Refresh the Procurement Strategy, review Contract Rules and provide relevant training to Members and Officers. - Review outsourced services, considering all available options with the aim of providing improved and affordable high-quality services. - Strengthen our planning enforcement provision to tackle unauthorised development and other breaches.

+2. Work with Ubico to continuously look for new ways to improve our waste, recycling, grounds maintenance and streetcare services and ensure our city looks its best.

 We know that our residents are passionate about the services that impact them the most and we are serious about providing quality waste, recycling and streetcare services that meet everyone's expectations.
-We will prioritise clean and clear streets and footways and raise awareness of how residents and visitors can support us in our efforts to restore pride in our city and show Gloucester at its best.
+We will prioritise clean and clear streets and footways to restore pride in our city and show visitors Gloucester at its best.
 Exploring further enhancements to these key services is important, but we will only introduce changes when the benefits are clear and it is affordable for the Council and residents.

-- Maintain robust contract compliance of the street cleansing service with KPI's monitored and reported on a monthly basis. - Provide enhanced autumn leaf and weed clearance from footways. - Continuously review how recycling services are delivered to ensure environmental priorities and operational enhancements are achieved when it is beneficial to do so. - Continue to use education and awareness campaigns focused on recycling and encouraging residents and visitors to help keep our streets and open spaces clean.
+- Maintain robust contract compliance of the street cleansing service with KPI's monitored and reported on a monthly basis. - Provide enhanced autumn leaf and weed clearance from footways. - Continuously review how recycling services are delivered and deliver enhancements when it is beneficial to do so.